-A formal public comment period for the draft Transportation Conformity Analysis for the PM{2.5} and 8-Hour Ozone National Ambient Air Quality Standards was held from June 13 to August 1, 2014.
-A formal public hearing was held July 31, 2014.
-Comments were accepted via fax, the U.S. Mail and via email.
+A formal public comment period for the draft Transportation Conformity Analysis for the PM{2.5} and 8-Hour Ozone National Ambient Air Quality Standards is being held from June 12 to August 8, 2014.
+A formal public hearing will be held July 31, 2014.
+Comments will be accepted via fax, the U.S. Mail and via email.